chainborngame/creating-chainborn/README.md

 ## Start the collection indexer

 In addition to tracking the game data, we also need to keep track of the NFT collections our game will support.
 We need to track ownership and index their metadata.
-The indexer already supports this if we set the COLLECTION_INDEXER environment variable.
-Creating an NFT collection on ghostnet is a bit out of scope for this tutorial.
-But I have created one that you can use; KT1T2uj45Usw7iyrfu7wfsvFhr9VN8ZHCyb8.
-Feel free to reach out if you want me to mint a few NFTs for you here.
+The indexer already supports this if we set the COLLECTION_INDEXER environment variable. **Creating an NFT collection on ghostnet is a bit out of scope for this tutorial.
+But I have created one that you can use; KT1T2uj45Usw7iyrfu7wfsvFhr9VN8ZHCyb8.** Feel free to reach out if you want me to mint a few NFTs for you here.
+You can learn more about setting up your own FA2 NFT collection [here](https://wiki.tezos.com/build/create-a-tezos-token/fa2-and-smartpy-digital-assets-on-tezos).

 So in a new terminal do this: